Silas-N-Schlax/kepler_scavenger_hunt/src/rules.md

   3. Do NOT tamper with any of the clues once you find them.
   4. **DO NOT sabotage other teams!**
   5. Keep Moscow clean!
 Pick up after yourselves!
-  6. Be respectful of all those around you, especially while in downtown Moscow, making sure to respect all city property and rules.
+  6. Be respectful of all those around you, making sure to respect all city property and rules.
   7. If you have a complaint or issue, talk to your team captain and they will speak with a Game Masters.
   8. Be kind to your neighbor.
   9. Don’t cheat—even creatively!
 It is up to the Game Masters to decide if it is cheating.